Citing plans to “advance the digitization” of the automotive supplies giant, 3M has invested in asTech.

 “We seek to make strategic investments that will advance our innovation and growth,” 3M Ventures Director Ben Wright said in a statement.
 “We are moving rapidly to an even more digital-first world, and we see those shifts in the automotive aftermarket.
 This investment signifies our continued commitment to advance the digitization of 3M as well as of the customers we serve. ”

-We’ve reached out to 3M for more details about its plans for digitization in the automotive aftermarket, which seems like a departure from how the company has traditionally “played” in that space with physical materials.
-Continue to check Repairer Driven News for updates.
+We asked 3M for more details about its plans for digitization in the automotive aftermarket, which seems like a departure from how the company has traditionally “played” in that space with physical materials.

 asTech via PRNewswire, Feb.
 23, 2021